 Mattresses and toys: Teens are able to cut holes into mattresses and stuffed toys in order to create a secret compartment to hide drugs and alcohol.
 If your child insists on changing their own sheets or traveling with the stuffed animal – this may be a warning sign and warrant further inspection.

 It is often challenging for parents to detect drug or alcohol use.
-This is often due to the increasingly inventive ways teens are able to cover up drug or alcohol use.
-Teens often use incense, perfume or air fresheners to hide the smell of smoke or drugs.
-Teens and young adults that smoke marijuana in the home are able to hide the smell with two basic items found right at home: a toilet paper roll and fabric softener sheets.
+This is often due to the increasingly creative and inventive ways teens are able to cover it up.
+Teens often use incense, perfume, or air fresheners to hide the smell of smoke or drugs.
+Teens and young adults who smoke marijuana in the home are able to hide the smell with two basic items found right at home: a toilet paper roll and fabric softener sheets.
 Teens take an empty toilet paper roll and place a scented fabric softener sheet at the end of the roll.
 They are then able to disguise the smell by blowing the marijuana smoke through the tube.
 Teens often use Visine to eliminate red eyes caused by drug usage.
-Teens are able to hide the smell of alcohol on their breath by chewing gum, using breath mints or eating mixed nuts.
+Teens are able to hide the smell of alcohol on their breath by chewing gum, using breath mints, or eating mixed nuts.
 If any of these items are found in your child’s possession, it may be a sign that they are using drugs or alcohol.

 Is Your Teen Struggling with Drug Addiction?

-This article explored 5 ways your teen or young adult may be using behind your back.
 In order to address and prevent teenage drug and alcohol use, parents must continue to educate themselves about substance abuse and addiction.
-As a parent, if you have noticed significant physical, behavioral or psychological changes in your child, they may be using drugs or alcohol.
+As family members, if you have noticed significant physical, behavioral, or psychological changes in your child, they may be using drugs or alcohol.
 The first and most important thing a parent can do under these circumstances is to come right out and ask your child.
-Of course, not all teens are going to be honest in their response.
+Of course, not all teens are going, to be honest in their responses.
 It does however open up a line of communication between you and your child.
-If your teen is struggling with drug addiction, seek help from an addiction specialist.
+If your teen is struggling with drug addiction, seek help from an interventionist or an addiction specialist.